zaiisao/Documentation/en/Agora Platform/aa_realtime_alarm.md

 <a name="Channel"></a>
 ### Channel

-Every call or live broadcast occurs in a channel.
+Every call or interactive streaming occurs in a channel.
 If you imagine an app as a building, a channel is a room in the building.

 Real-time Alarm does not count a channel by name, but by lifecycle.
 It counts a channel each time from the first user joining it to the last user leaving it.